Skip to main content

 Queue-Specific Settings

-Configure when consumers can join the queue: Caption: Set when consumers can join the queue
+Configure when the queue is active: Caption: Set when consumers can join the queue

 FieldRequiredDescription